SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/03-RestTemplate.md

 - `exchange(requestEntity, responseType)​`

-Executes the specified request and returns the response as a ResponseEntity​.
+`exchange` executes the specified request and returns the response as a `ResponseEntity​`.

 - `execute(url, method, requestCallback, responseExtractor)​`